craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

 2015 Redistributable is installed and 2017 is not installed, OBS may work abnormally.
 Install 2017 please. (don't uninstall old 2015/2017) https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads

-"update and run OBS-blend.cmd"
+"update and run OBS-blend.cmd"	to update and start OBS blend for general users
-	to update and start OBS (for general users, same as official OBS, no extra CPU optimization,  include most OBS plugins ex: obs-browser) suitable for 90%+ usage
-"update and run OBS.cmd"
+	include most OBS plugins (ex: obs-browser), suitable for 90%+ usage "update and run OBS.cmd"	to update and start OBS CPU-specific/debloated version, more optimizations, most funtions is removed.
-	to update and start OBS (debloated version, it detects INTEL/AMD CPU automatically and downloads CPU specific version, crash or close on old computers)
+	It detects INTEL/AMD CPU automatically and downloads CPU-specific version, crash or close on old computers "get obs-text.cmd"
-"get obs-text.cmd"
 	download obs-text.dll only (put updater in OBS root directory) "get obs-text -CPU.cmd"